jaerrib/maerstanas/rules/rules.md

 - Stones may not be placed such that four hinges are created immediately.
 - The edge of the board counts as **one** hinge; corners count as **two** because they border two edges.
 - Play continues until no more viable moves remain.

+## Passing rules

+- When playing with Special Stones, the opposing player may have viable moves remaining while the active player may not.
+When this occurs, the active player must pass.
+- If the opposing player uses a Thunder-stone, stones are removed from the board so new moves may become available on the player's next turn.

 ## Thunder-stone rules